mi-da/learning-to-learn-CAS/index.md

 </tbody>
 </table>

 To interpret the results of MCA it is necessary to choose the number of dimensions to retain.
-We decided, according to the average rule introduced by Lorenzo-Seva et. al.~\cite{Lorenzo-Seva:2011}, to keep all the dimensions whose variance is greater than $9\%$.
+We decided, according to the average rule introduced by Lorenzo-Seva et. al., to keep all the dimensions whose variance is greater than $9\%$.
 Hence, we keep 4 dimensions.

 Contributions of the attributes to PC1 (principal component one)